View Diana Warters's Obituary on Star-Gazette.com and share memories

 Diana Lee Warters

-- - Diana Lee Warters 86, of Hillcrest Road, died March 19, 2019 at the Oak Hill Manor Nursing Home.
-Born February 11, 1933 to the late Scott and Velma Rouse Knowlton.
-She was also pre-deceased by her loving husband Lowell Warters in 2013.
-Diana was an Avid reader, and enjoyed crafts and genealogy.
-Survivors include her sons: Tom Mychack of Phoenix, AZ and Timothy (Lydia) Mychack of Ithaca and daughter: Paula Mychack of Oregon.
-Grandchildren: Matthew and Aaron Mychack and Ashley and Calvin Benson, step grandchildren: Terry Warters, Wendi Westervelt, Keith (Linda) Warters, Pam (Bob) Haven, Jpan Kuryla and Their families on NY and PA. and a Sister-in-law: Margaret Rothwell of Clearwater, FL.
+- - Diana Lee Warters, 86, of Hillcrest Rd., Ithaca, NY, died Tuesday, March 19, 2019, at the Oak Hill Manor Nursing Home.
+She was born on February 11, 1933, to the late Scott and Velma Rouse Knowlton and was also predeceased by her loving husband, Lowell Warters who died in 2013.
+She was an avid reader and enjoyed crafts and genealogy.

+Diana is survived by her sons, Tom Mychack of Phoenix, AZ, and Timothy (Lydia) Mychack of Ithaca; her daughter, Paula Mychack of Oregon; her grandchildren, Matthew and Aaron Mychack and Ashley and Calvin Benson; step children, Terry Warters, Wendi Westervelt, Keith (Linda) Warters, Pam (Bob) Haven, Joan Kuryla and their families in NY and PA.
+Diana is also survived by her sister-in-law, Margaret Rothwell of Clearwater, FL.

 Bangs Funeral Home will be assisting the family.